hoangduytran/blender-manual/manual/editors/video_sequencer/sequencer/sidebar/modifiers.rst

 Brightness/Contrast Modifier
 ----------------------------

-Adjusts the brightness and contrast of the modifier input.
+Adjusts the brightness and contrast of the image.

 .. index:: Video Sequencer Modifiers; Color Balance Modifier